alfredomartinezjr/wosostats/resources/how-to-log-stats.md

   * **Other stoppages in play** - `stoppage.in.play`
 3. For every single new action logged in the `poss.action` column, the value in that row’s `event` column should automatically increase by 1.
   * If the `poss.action` column has a “-” denoting that there are additional defensive actions being credited to the event, then the value in the `event` column should remain the same.
 The idea is that a new event is only triggered by a new possessive action or something like a stoppage in play or break in broadcast.
-4. For every single new action logged in the `poss.action` column, log the possessing player’s name in `poss.player` and the location of the event in `poss.location`.
+4. For every single new action logged in the `poss.action` column, log the possessing player’s name in `poss.player`
+5. You do NOT have to define the event's location in `poss.location` for anything other than shots.
+If you decided to log the location of every event, it could take about as much as 50% longer to finish the entire match.
+It is recommended that you leave `poss.location` blank unless otherwise specified, or unless you know what you're getting yourself into.
-  * In the `poss.location` column, you must type in the appropriate acronym, in italics below.
+  * In the `poss.location` column, the value must be one of the appropriate acronyms, shown in italics below.
 The location is relative to the player for which you are logging it (e.g. a player is in her 18-yard box if she is defending someone in possession of the ball in the opponent’s 18-yard box, and vice versa).
     * **Opponent’s 6-yard box** - `A6`
     * **Opponent’s 18-yard box** - `A18`
     * **Attacking third, left wing** - `A3L`